dryndyk/cp2kXT/INSTALL.md

 - Once the script has completed successfully, follow the instructions given at the end of its output.

+CP2K+XT| Note, that "cp2k" directory should be understood as "cp2kXT".

 Sub-points here discuss prerequisites needed to build CP2K.
 Copies of the recommended versions of 3rd party software can be downloaded from https://www.cp2k.org/static/downloads/.

 CP2K+XT| IMPORTANT!